Last Updated on March 27, 2023 by Matt Musico

 Adrian Gonzalez: 161 Home Runs

-Adrian Gonzalez also didn’t need much time in San Diego to hit the second-most home runs in franchise history (for now, at least).
+Adrian Gonzalez also didn’t need much time to reach the top of the Padres’ all-time home run leaderboard.
 The only time he finished with fewer than 30 in a single season with the Padres was his first one.
 The first baseman slugged 24 dingers during his first full campaign as a big leaguer in 2006.

 He also set a new single-season career-high mark each of the following three years.
 From those 24, Gonzalez jumped up to 30 in 2007, 36 in 2008, and then 40 in 2009 before hitting 31 in 2010.
 That 40-homer performance is currently among the most powerful seasons in Padres history, too.